 - Apply knowledge of pharmacology, pathophysiology and nutrition to the care of children with common pediatric disorders.

-- Discuss legal and ethical implications when caring for women, newborns and children.
+- Relate legal and ethical implications when caring for women, newborns and children.

-- List the major classifications of medications, common medications within each classification, potential and actual complications, contraindications, and rationales for medication administration for women, newborns and children.
+- Categorize the major classifications of medications, common medications within each classification, potential and actual complications, contraindications and rationales for medication administration for women, newborns and children.

-- Describe the role of the practical nurse when implementing established teaching plans that promote individualized care for women, newborns and children.
+- Demonstrate the role of the practical nurse when implementing established teaching plans that promote individualized care for women, newborns and children.

 |MnTC goal areas: